General Code of Operating Rules 01/31/2026

 Purpose is established by position, condition, and context within the operating day.
 Cars that are properly placed and accounted for are considered to be in an acceptable state, even if they are not immediately moved.

-5.5 Leaving Edmonds Landing - Before concluding yard work or departing the terminal, crews should leave Edmonds Landing in a condition that reflects a professional interchange point.
+5.5 Leaving Edmonds Landing - Before concluding yard assignment or departing the terminal, crews should leave Edmonds Landing in a condition that reflects a professional interchange point.
 Tracks should be properly set and secured, switches restored and locked as required, and equipment left where it is intended to remain until overnight handling or the arrival of the next day’s traffic.
 Interchange tracks should be used as intended, and unnecessary obstructions to terminal movements should be avoided.

 Cars not handled during the operating day are assumed to be forwarded by connecting service later that night.
 The yard should therefore be left in a predictable and defensible state rather than cleared for appearance alone.
 A calm, orderly terminal at the end of the session supports efficient interchange, clear accountability, and reliable operation on the following day.